Grand Rapids, Michigan: Topography

 The Grand Rapids metropolitan area taken by the Sentinel-2 satellite in June 2022.

 Grand Rapids developed on the banks of the Grand River, where there was once a set of rapids, at an altitude of 610 ft above sea level.
 Ships could navigate on the river up to this fall line, stopping because of the rapids.
 The river valley is flat and narrow, surrounded by steep hills and bluffs.
 The terrain becomes more rolling hills away from the river.
 The countryside surrounding the metropolitan area consists of mixed forest and farmland, with large areas of orchards to the northwest.
 It is approximately 25 mi east of Lake Michigan.
 The state capital of Lansing lies about 70 mi to the east-by-southeast, and Kalamazoo is about 50 mi to the south.

 Grand Rapids is divided into four quadrants, which form a part of mailing addresses in Kent County.
 The quadrants are NE (northeast), NW (northwest), SE (southeast), and SW (southwest).
 Fulton Street serves as the north–south dividing line, while Division Avenue serves as the east–west dividing line separating these quadrants.

-According to the United States Census Bureau, the city has a total area of 45.27 sqmi, of which, 44.40 sqmi of it is land and 0.87 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 45.27 sqmi, of which 44.40 sqmi is land and 0.87 sqmi is water.